ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 ### Tablet {#tablet}

 A **tablet** is one of {{ ydb-short-name }}'s primary building blocks and abstractions.
-It is an entity responsible for a relatively small (up to single-digit gigabytes) segment of user or system data.
-For example, a row-oriented user table is managed by one or more tablets, with each tablet responsible for a continuous range of [primary keys](#primary-key) and the corresponding data.
+It is an entity responsible for a relatively small segment of user or system data.
+Typically, a tablet manages up to single-digit gigabytes of data, but some kinds of tablets can handle more.

+For example, a [row-oriented user table](#row-oriented-table) is managed by one or more [DataShard](#datashard) tablets, with each tablet responsible for a continuous range of [primary keys](#primary-key) and the corresponding data.

 End users sending queries to a {{ ydb-short-name }} cluster aren't expected to know much about tablets, their kinds, or how they work, but it might still be helpful, for example, for performance optimizations.